cgntanriverdi/EAIWEBSITE/replit.md

 - **Forms**: React Hook Form with Zod validation

 ## Recent Changes (2025-09-29)
-- Successfully set up project for Replit environment
+- Successfully imported GitHub project to Replit environment
+- Installed all npm dependencies (tsx was missing initially)
-- Configured workflow to run on port 5000 with proper host settings
+- Configured workflow to run on port 5000 with webview output type
-- Verified backend API endpoints are working
+- Verified backend API endpoints are working (tested /api/test)
+- Frontend displaying correctly with AI Commerce Studio landing page
-- Frontend and backend are integrated on same port
+- Backend and frontend integrated on same port with proper routing
-- Vite development server configured with allowedHosts: true for Replit proxy support
+- Vite development server pre-configured with allowedHosts: true for Replit proxy support
+- Deployment configuration set up for autoscale with build and start commands
+- Project fully functional and ready for development

 ## Project Structure
 ```